FAQ

 While old wounds may arise, our work is NOT designed to make you re-live those moments.

-Because significant memories can come up, our work IS designed to help you foster new relationships with the pieces of the past that you would like to heal.
+Because significant memories can come up, our work IS designed to help you foster new understanding, and new relationship, with the pieces of the past that you would like to heal.

 What is trauma and relational therapy like?